Online Dominating Set: The Cost of Being Incremental

-\end{proposition} \begin{proof} Let $G$ be a star $K_{1,\Delta}$, $\Delta \ge 2$, where $v_2$ is the unique vertex of degree $\Delta$.
+\begin{proposition} For \ids on bipartite planar graphs, the following hold. \begin{enumerate}[(i)] \item On always-connected graphs, $\croff(\onopt) \geq n-1$. \item On bounded-degree graphs, $\croff(\onopt) \geq \Delta$. \item On always-connected bounded-degree graphs, $\croff(\onopt) \ge \Delta-1$. \end{enumerate} \end{proposition} \begin{proof} For~(\ref{ids:acn}), let $G$ be a star, where the second vertex to arrive is the center vertex.
 Clearly, $\gamma_I(G) = 1$.
-Since $v_1$ is always selected by any algorithm constructing an \incr solution, the vertex $v_2$ cannot be selected.
-Consequently, all $n-1 = \Delta$ vertices of degree $1$ have to be selected in the dominating set, which proves the lower bound of the first part.
+Since the first vertex is always selected by any \incr algorithm, the center vertex cannot be selected.
+Consequently, all $n-1$ vertices of degree $1$ have to be selected in the dominating set, which proves the lower bound of the first part.